-Investigate the nature of crime.
+Investigate the nature of crime and harm.
 Its causes.
 Its consequences.
 And join the search for solutions.

-A pioneer of this exciting area of study, we’ve built a powerful reputation and strong links with criminal justice agencies.
-These partnerships give us unique insight into the world of criminology.
+A pioneer of this exciting area of study, we’ve built a powerful reputation and strong links with criminal justice agencies and the charity sector.
+These partnerships provide a unique insight into the world of criminology.
 So everything you learn is shaped by the latest industry knowledge and techniques.

 About this course